kuhlaid/jocoknow/docs/curation-tools/data-dictionary.md

 ## README.json metadata

-Data curators should really have one metadata file to describe their dataset and that metadata is best stored in JSON format.
+Data curators should have a metadata file to describe their dataset and that metadata is best stored in JSON format.
 Below is an example of the README object for a dataset, and the file will be named `README.json` for consistency.
 This file will contain the metadata (data dictionary included) for the dataset and is formatted using JSON (https://www.json.org/).
-JSON is preferred because it is simple formatted text that we can easily work with it in our scripts.
-We will import this file in a Jupyter notebook to provide users (which you can read more about under the [Juptyer notebook section](jupyter-notebook.md) of our guides).
+JSON is preferred because it is simple formatted text that we can easily work with in our scripts.
+We will import this file into a Jupyter notebook to provide users with the data descriptors to validate the data (which you can read more about under the [Juptyer notebook section](jupyter-notebook.md) of our guides).

 The purpose of this file is to allow researchers to either read or query this file to gain a general understanding of the dataset and contents without needing to download the data and analyze it. **NOTE: we are not adding every possible property someone can come up with for this object, but only the properties that are most useful to our end-users.**